cy00p/CA2023/README.md

 # Cyber Apocalypse 2023

-Here are some writeups (feel free to contribute more):
+Here are some writeups (feel free to contribute more, or make them better!):

 ### Misc
 [Remote Computation - Easy, Misc](remote-computation.md)